In This Article

 Unconventional Lighting Choices

 Monotony can set in when popular designs are repeated over and over again.
 Shweta didn’t face this issue since the family had unique requirements.
-They didn’t want a regular false ceiling with recessed lights for their small house interior design.
+They didn’t want a regular false ceiling with recessed lights for their small house interior design in Pune.
 Therefore, she suggested opting for track lights that are minimal yet bright.

 Try it yourself: If not the whole house, opt for track lights in spaces where you require focus such as, in your study corner or vanity unit.